 From Coinbase to Binance - Guide

-You can get started as soon as your Binance account is fully set up.
-No matter if you have your Bitcoin or Ethereum on Coinbase or in another wallet, you have to send your coins to Binance to trade them for IOTA.
+You can start immediately as soon as your Binance account is set up.
+Regardless of whether you have your Bitcoin or Ethereum on Coinbase or in another wallet, you have to send your coins to Binance in order to trade them for IOTA.

-- Make sure that you select the crypto currency that you have bought on Coinbase.
-If you choose the wrong crypto currency, you can lose your money!
+- Make sure you select the cryptocurrency that you bought on Coinbase.
+If you choose the wrong cryptocurrency, you can lose your money!

-- You will now see your Binance inpayment address.
-This address is your new individual wallet address to which you send your coins.
+- You will now see your Binance deposit address.
+This address is your new individual wallet address to which you will send your coins.
 Copy this address and go back to Coinbase.
-We have used Bitcoin in the example.
+We used Bitcoin in the example.

-- Enter your Binance inpayment address in the "Recipient" address field and enter the amount you wish to send.
+- Paste your Binance deposit address into the recipient address field and enter the amount you wish to send.

-- Click on "Next" and complete the transaction.
+- Click "Next" and complete the transaction.
 Your coins should appear on Binance shortly.

 Do you have crypto in another wallet?

-- Simply send your crypto to your Binance payment address.
+- Just send your crypto to your Binance deposit address.

 Trade Bitcoin & Ethereum for IOTA on Binance

-- Make sure that you are registered with Binance and go to the homepage.
-You will then see a list of markets and various crypto currencies.
-First you have to select the right market.
-Select "BTC Markets" for Bitcoin or "ETH Markets" for Ethereum.
-Then enter 'IOTA' in the search field.
+- Make sure you are signed in to Binance and go to the homepage.
+You will then see a list of markets and various cryptocurrencies.
+First you need to choose the right market.
+Choose "BTC Markets" for Bitcoin or "ETH Markets" for Ethereum.
+Then enter 'IOTA' in the search box.

 - The "Binance Trading" screen appears.
 Select the “Market” button to buy the IOTA coin at the current market price.
-Then enter the quantity you wish to buy.
-Binance also gives you the option to use a percentage of your balance to purchase cryptos.
+Then enter the number you want to buy.
+Binance also gives you the option to use a percentage of your balance on buying cryptos.

-- After you click on the "Buy IOTA" button, your purchase will be confirmed and your IOTA Coins will appear in your account.
+- After you have clicked on the "Buy IOTA" button, your purchase will be confirmed and your IOTA coins will be displayed on your account.

 How do I send IOTA to my wallet?

 If you do not want to continue trading with IOTA immediately, we recommend that you keep IOTA coins in a wallet.
-Binance is a natural target for hacker attacks and even if the exchange has first class security, you should not take any risks.
+Binance is a natural target for hacker attacks and even if the exchange has top-notch security, you shouldn't take any chances.

-To transfer your IOTA coins to your IOTA GUI wallet, simply follow the steps below
+To transfer your IOTA coins to your IOTA GUI wallet, just follow the steps below:

 - Copy your public address from your GUI wallet.

-- Make sure that you are logged in to your Binance account.
+- Make sure you are logged into your Binance account.

-- Click on "Funds" in the upper navigation bar and then on "Withdrawals".
+- Click on "Funds" in the top navigation bar and then on "Withdrawals".

 - Select "IOTA" from the drop-down list.
-Then add your public address for the wallet in the "IOTA Payout Address" field.
-Once you have entered the number of coins you wish to withdraw, click "Send" and your coins will be sent to your wallet.
+Then add your public address for the wallet in the "IOTA Withdrawal Address" field.
+Once you have entered the number of coins you want to withdraw, click "Send" and your coins will be sent to your wallet.

 Important: Binance charges a fee for processing withdrawals.
 The fees change regularly.
-However, you can view the current payout fee for IOTA coins here.
+However, you can see the current withdrawal fee for IOTA coins here.

-There you have our top 2 possibilities to buy IOTA.
-We at Bitcoin-News.one are extremely excited to see how the Internet of Things will grow in the coming years.
-IOTA is certainly in pole position to be the crypto of IoT.
-However, we believe that IOTA must continue to expand its extensive list of partnerships with IoT hardware manufacturers.
-If the project succeeds in working with the dominant companies in the new Internet of Things economy, we have no doubt that IOTA will play a key role in this new market.
+There you have our top 2 ways to buy IOTA.
+At Bitcoin-News.one, we are extremely excited to see how the Internet of Things will grow in the next few years.
+IOTA is certainly in pole position to be the crypto of the IoT.
+However, we believe that IOTA needs to expand its extensive list of partnerships with IoT hardware manufacturers.
+If the project manages to work with the dominant companies in the new Internet of Things economy, then we have no doubt that IOTA will play a key role in this new market.

-We believe that the Internet of Things could be the largest market on the planet and the potential is almost unlimited.
-It is easy to get carried away by the possibilities of IOTA.
-It is likely, however, that the adoption of cryptography will be either all or nothing.
-This means that investors in this crypto currency should be prepared to lose their entire investment.
+We believe that the Internet of Things could be the largest market on the planet and the potential is almost limitless.
+It is very easy to get carried away by the possibilities of IOTA.
+However, it is likely that adopting the crypto will either be all or nothing.
+That means that investors in this cryptocurrency should be ready to lose their entire investment.
 On the other hand, IOTA also has this enormous potential.
-This would of course be good news for everyone who has invested in this project.
-Whether IOTA will actually become the currency of IoT, we will see in the future.
+That would of course be good news for anyone who has invested in this project.
+We'll see in the future whether IOTA will actually become the currency of the IoT.